The Foreign and Commonwealth Office Historical Collection

 The collection provides a wealth of resources on wars, civil wars and rebellions down through the centuries across various parts of the world.
 The list below gives an indication of the range of material held.

-In anticipation of a growing interest in documents and resources relating to the First World War, the Foyle Special Collections Library is running an ongoing large-scale project to catalogue materials relating to the causes, course and aftermath of the war.
-A separate overview of items relating to the First World War from the FCO Historical Collection is available from our web pages.
+In anticipation of a growing interest in documents and resources relating to the First World War, the Foyle Special Collections Library ran a project in 2013 to catalogue materials relating to the causes, course and aftermath of the war.
+An overview of items relating to the First World War from the FCO Historical Collection is available from our web pages.

 - Martin Bladen’s Impartial enquiry into the management of the war in Spain (London, 1712) documenting the War of the Spanish Succession (1701–14)